 You probably have seen a tattoo or already acquired one.
-The tattoo has been a crucial part of the history of mankind as long as anyone can remember.
+The tattoo has been a crucial part of the history of humankind as long as anyone can remember.
 A tattoo is an art, a part of life in some cultures, where else some cultures prohibit the practice completely.
-But we are not gonna debate this long-fought topic.
+But we are not going to debate this long-fought topic.
 We are here to explore the world of tattooing, practices of tattooing in different cultures, learn about Hand Poke Tattoos, Machine Tattoos, and learn about the differences between the two of them.
-So grab your seat folks, you are gonna enjoy this ride!
-In this article, we give you A Guide to Difference between Hand Poke Tattoo and Machine Tattoo.
+So grab your seat, folks, you are going to enjoy this ride!
+In this article, we give you the difference between Hand Poke Tattoo and Machine Tattoo.

 Concept of Tattooing

 The very concept of tattooing is astonishingly simple to me.
-I know I am gonna be bulldozed after this bold statement!
-But come on guys!
+I know I am going to be bulldozed after this bold statement!
+But come on, guys!
 It’s my way of seeing the practice, no offense.
-To me tattooing is a form of Art, that is practiced to showcase one’s personality and the way he thinks of this beautiful world.
-Yeah I know I missed the “Cultural Practice and Rituals” part.
+To me, tattooing is a form of art that is practiced to showcase one’s personality and the way he thinks of this beautiful world.
+Yeah, I know I missed the “Cultural Practice and Rituals” part.
 But let’s face it guys, WE are the culture.
-Abide by the rules directed by our ancestors or making our own ones, we all are in the circle.
-Culture is a strong concept itself, and I am too small to have a fight with it.
+Please abide by the rules directed by our ancestors or making our ones, we all are in the circle.
+Culture is a strong concept itself, and I am too small to fight with it.
 That’s completely my way of thinking lads, do let me know if you have different views.
-A Guide to Difference between Hand Poke Tattoo and Machine Tattoo you must need before doing tattoo.
+It would help if you needed before doing the tattoo.

-Art is very unique in itself and has been a prime part of our lives.
+Art is unique in itself and has been a prime part of our lives.
 I am repeating myself over and over again because it is very crucial.
-When we will be going through the evolution of tattooing and explore how it has been affecting people’s lives across centuries, trust me you won’t be taking me lightly.
+When we are going through the evolution of tattooing and explore how it has been affecting people’s lives across centuries, trust me, you won’t be taking me lightly.
 So I urge all of my readers to read my articles with a little pinch of patience, a hand full of enthusiasm, and a heart full of love.

 Evolution of Tattoos and Tattooing

-As I said before, Tattoos and Tattooing have been the practice for centuries, as long as mankind could remember.
-We can also see evidential reference on ancient mummified human remains which has clear examples of tattoos on their body parts.
+As I said before, Tattoos and Tattooing have been the practice for centuries, as long as humanity could remember.
+We can also see evidential reference on ancient mummified human remains, which has clear examples of tattoos on their body parts.

 Notable encounters of tattoos and practice have been seen over the centuries in different civilizations.
 Ancient tattooing methods and customs have been scripted among Austronesians, Papuans, and Melanesians as they gradually moved into the islands of Indo-Pacific.

 Tattooing Curiosity leads the Europeans from the very beginning.
 Maybe the worthy example would be the “Painted Prince” – a slave named ‘Jelly’ who was from Mindanao, Philippines.
 Jelly was tattooed from chest to toe.
-He came into the limelight prior to the Voyages of Captain Cook.
+He came into the limelight before the Voyages of Captain Cook.
 Jelly was eventually bought by the English Explorer, William Dampier.
-Dampier brought Jelly to London with the intention of making him a puppet prince for the British Venture into the Spice Islands.
+Dampier brought Jelly to London to make him a puppet prince for the British Venture into the Spice Islands.
 He made up frictional stories to attract the audiences.

 In the Americas, most of the tattoos are done by Polynesian and Japanese first-timers.
 On the contrary, tattoos had great demand in the port cities.
 The first-ever legit tattoo artist in the States was a German Immigrant, Martin Hildebrandt.
 Tattoo bandings were also used lately to identify soldiers and track criminals in the seventeenth and eighteenth centuries.
 Freemen also used tattoos as protection papers to avoid arrest.